• Skip to primary navigation

 • Craving More Fruity Treats?

-This classic dessert may seem intimidating to make with 3 different elements involved but no need to stress.
-My step by step guide will get you through the recipe in a breeze and the results are well worth it.
+This classic lemon meringue dessert may seem intimidating to make with 3 different elements involved, but no need to stress.
+My step-by-step guide will get you through the recipe in a breeze, and the results are well worth it.

-These mini pies are sweet, and tangy, with a flaky dairy free buttery base that will just light up your tastebuds.
-Check out my step-by-step video in the recipe card to see how quickly the recipe comes together.
+These mini pies are sweet and tangy, with a flaky dairy-free buttery base that will just light up your taste buds.
+Here’s why you should make this recipe:

 Ingredients and Substitutions